Quantum dynamics as a pseudo-density matrix: In quantum bloom

 for all $\rho\in \VA$. \item The \define{symmetric bloom} is the map $\tao:\bold{TP}(\VA,\VB)\lra \bold{TP}(\VA,\VA\otimes \VB)$ given by $\mathscr{E}\longmapsto \tao(\mathscr{E})$, where

 for all $\rho\in \VA$. \end{itemize} \ed

 \br The symmetric bloom was introduced in \cite{FuPa22}, where it was proved that the associated state over time function $(\rho,\E)\longmapsto \tao(\rho,\E):= \tao(\E)(\rho)$ satisfies a list of axioms set forth in \cite{HHPBS17}.
 The list of axioms include hermiticity of $\tao(\rho,\E)$, bilinearity of $\tao(*,*)$, a classical limit axiom, and an associativity axiom which ensures that $\tao$ extends in a well-defined way to $n$-step processes $(\rho,\E_1,...,\E_n)$.
-In a later work we will prove that the symmetric bloom is in fact the only state over time function satisfying the aforementioned list of axioms. \er
+In Refs.\cite{LiNg23,PFBC23} it is shown that the symmetric bloom is in fact the \emph{only} state over time function satisfying the aforementioned list of axioms.
+Moreover, for dynamically evolving systems of qubits, the state over time $\tao(\rho,\E)$ coincides with the \emph{pseudo-density matrix} associated with coarse-grained Pauli observables~\cite{Marletto_2021,ZPTGVF18,Pisar19,Marletto_2020,Marletto_2019,Liu_2024,Liu_2024X,LQDV,FuPa24,song23,jia2023,FZ_24,Utagi_2021}. \er

 The following statement yields an important property of the symmetric bloom which will be useful for our purposes.

 \bn The $(\VA,\VB)$ be a pair of multi-matrix algebras, and let $\mathscr{E}\in \bold{TP}(\VA,\VB)$.
 Then the following statements are equivalent. \begin{enumerate}[i.] \item $\mathscr{E}$ is $\dag$-preserving. \item $\mathscr{J}[\mathscr{E}]$ is self-adjoint. \item $\emph{\Yinyang}(\mathscr{E})$ is $\dag$-preserving. \end{enumerate} \en